morganthomas/winning-arguments/winning-arguments.md

  * (for all *a*, (for all *b*, (if (a < b) then ((a + 1) < (b + 1)))))
  * (for some *a*, (for some *b*, (for some *c*, ((a > 0) and (b > 0) and (c > 0) and (((a * (a * a)) + (b * (b * b))) = (c * (c * c)))))))

+Now we know what a statement about natural numbers is.
+We have promised to argue that every statement about natural numbers is either true or false.
+To argue this, clearly we need to know what it means for a statement about natural numbers to be true (or false).
+Fortunately, there is a conventional definition of truth for statements about natural numbers, which is simple to give.
+I believe this style of truth definition is originally due to Tarski.

+The definition of truth is context-sensitive.
+Recall that a context

+ *

 **What's true is true and what's false is false, independently of what people believe, say, or wish.**

 **Truth is something worth pursuing.**